-The best way to get from one section of the city to another is to walk, and there is plenty to see on the way.
+The best way to get from one section of the city to another is to take a tram or walk, and there is plenty to see on the way.
 To walk from Circular Quay in the north to Central Station in the south takes about an hour.
-If you prefer public transport, trains operate within a circle around the inner city.
+If you prefer public transport, trams travel the length of George Street and trains operate within a circle around the inner city.
 They run regularly in both directions and it takes just a few minutes to travel from one station to another.

 Circular Quay station in the inner city's north gives access to the Harbour ferry wharves, the Opera House, Botanical Gardens, the Sydney Harbour Bridge, and The Rocks and Millers Point historic villages.